 - Remember your purpose.

-On deployment you most likely will get tasked out with some sort of task your duty.
-No matter how ridiculous it is, or how hard it is, stay motivated and take it seriously.
-Even if you’re tasked out with something simple like “being in charge of the MRE’s” own up to it and give it 100%.
-Look, you could just slack off and be a lazy, good for nothing, or you can realize you’re stuck on deployment whether you do great, or not, so might as well make the best of it.
+On deployment, you most likely will get tasked with some sort of duty.
+No matter how ridiculous it is, or how hard it is, stay motivated, and take it seriously.
+Even if you’re tasked out with something simple like “being in charge of the MREs” own up to it and give it 100%.
+Look, you could just slack off and be lazy, good for nothing, or you can realize you’re stuck on deployment whether you do great, or not, so might as well make the best of it.
 Besides, if you are doing good, you can feel proud about what you’re doing and no one will hate you either.

 Also, remember your time on deployment can really define who you are and help you in the future.
 This time with your fellow teammates, and leadership, will show yourself, and them, what kind of person you are.
 If you’re there giving it your best and everything you got, when you leave you’ll have a sense of accomplishment and a sense of pride that only a very few can really understand, or obtain.
 If this is your first deployment, think of it like this: You’re deploying for the greatest country in the world to go and assist another country in their fight, or you yourself will fight, against the enemies of this nation, and the world.
 So, if you go and give it your best, even if your best wasn’t amazing and heroic, you will feel a lot better about yourself than if you had just sat around and slacked off.

-Also, who wants to share stories to their grandchildren about how they slacked off, wouldn’t you want to talk about your accomplishments and what you made happen?
-Even if that meant simply there was enough MRE’s for the day?
+Also, who wants to share stories with their grandchildren about how they slacked off, wouldn’t you want to talk about your accomplishments and what you made happen?
+Even if that meant simply there were enough MREs for the day?

 Like in my previous article, I wrote this to help those who feel a bit unguided towards their deployment, I hope anyone who comes across this can put these small tips into action and it’ll help their time on deployment a bit more.